This is an example of a simple banner

 Data security is non-negotiable, especially in Switzerland where data protection requirements are high.
 Your SharePoint site likely contains sensitive information: HR data, financial information, strategic documents.

-First, clearly identify which information is sensitive in your context.
-A good practice is to create separate libraries for content requiring enhanced protection rather than mixing public and confidential documents in the same library.
+First, clearly identify what information is sensitive in your context.
+A good practice is to create separate libraries for content that requires stronger protection rather than mixing public and confidential documents in the same library.

-Third, conduct regular security audits.
-Check quarterly who has access to what, remove permissions from former employees, and eliminate unique permissions that have become unnecessary.
-This constant vigilance is your best protection against data leaks.
+Third, run regular security audits.
+Each quarter, review who has access to what, remove permissions for former employees, and eliminate unique permissions that are no longer needed.
+Consistent vigilance is your best protection against data leaks.

 A SharePoint site is like your desk: if you never tidy up, it quickly becomes a mess.
 Regular maintenance isn’t glamorous, but it’s essential.

-Establish a content audit schedule.
-Every six months, review your main libraries and delete obsolete documents.
-You’d be surprised how quickly sites become cluttered with project presentations from three years ago or outdated contract versions.
+Set up a content audit schedule.
+Every six months, review your main libraries and delete outdated documents.
+You’d be surprised how quickly sites become cluttered with presentations from projects completed three years ago or obsolete contract versions.

-Also monitor your storage space usage.
-SharePoint 2019 allows you to check Storage Metrics to identify which libraries consume the most space.
+Also monitor your storage usage.
+SharePoint 2019 lets you check Storage Metrics to identify which libraries consume the most space.
 Often, a few large video files or multiple duplicates are the culprits.
-By identifying and cleaning them up, you free up space and improve performance.
+By identifying and cleaning them up, you free space and improve performance.

-Your site’s navigation also deserves regular attention.
-Verify that all links work, that quick links on your homepage still point to relevant resources, and that the menu structure remains intuitive even after adding new content.
+Your site navigation also deserves regular attention.
+Make sure all links work, that the quick links on your home page still point to relevant resources, and that the menu structure remains intuitive even as new content is added.

-You can have configured the most technically perfect SharePoint site, but if your users don’t know how to use it properly, your efforts will be in vain.
+You can configure the most technically perfect SharePoint site, but if your users don’t know how to use it properly, your efforts will be wasted.
 User adoption is a critical success factor.

-Start by identifying the training needs of different groups.
+Start by identifying training needs across different groups.
 Basic users need to understand navigation and document search.
 Contributors must master adding content and using metadata.
-And if you have other site owners in your organization, share management best practices with them.
+And if you have other site owners in your organization, share best practices for site management with them.

 Create a resources page directly on your SharePoint site.
-Include step-by-step guides with screenshots, an FAQ that answers common questions, and your support team’s contact information.
-This centralization facilitates user autonomy.
+Include step-by-step guides with screenshots, an FAQ that answers common questions, and contact details for your support team.
+Centralizing this information helps users become more self-sufficient.

-Also designate a “site expert” who will serve as the first level of support.
-This person, familiar with SharePoint, can resolve common issues and liaise with the SharePoint administrator for more complex cases.
+Also appoint a “site expert” who serves as first-level support.
+This person, familiar with SharePoint, can solve common issues and liaise with the SharePoint administrator for more complex cases.

 sharepoint 2019 site owner training

-You’re not alone in this adventure.
-Your SharePoint administrator is your ally for certain tasks that exceed your site owner permissions.
+You’re not alone in this journey.
+Your SharePoint administrator is your ally for tasks that go beyond your site owner permissions.

-Understand the division of responsibilities clearly.
-The administrator manages the overall infrastructure, web application-level settings, and server aspects.
+Clearly understand the division of responsibilities.
+The administrator manages the overall infrastructure, web application-level settings, and server-side aspects.
 You manage your specific site.
-But there are gray areas where collaboration is necessary: creating Hub Sites to link multiple related sites, adjusting storage quotas, or modifying external sharing settings at the organizational level.
+But there are grey areas where collaboration is needed, especially for adjusting storage quotas, global security settings, or sharing rules defined at the SharePoint farm level.

 Communicate effectively with your IT team.
-Document issues precisely with screenshots, explain the business impact (not just technical), and respect established processes.
-A good relationship with your SharePoint administrator will greatly facilitate your daily work.
+Document issues precisely with screenshots, explain the business impact (not only the technical side), and follow established processes.
+A good relationship with the SharePoint administrator will greatly simplify your day-to-day work.

 Conclusion

-Managing a SharePoint 2019 site as a site owner means juggling multiple responsibilities: governance, permissions, content organization, security, and user training.
-But with the best practices we’ve explored, this role becomes not only manageable but also rewarding.
-Remember that the key to success lies in balance: enough control to maintain security and consistency, but not so much rigidity that it hinders collaboration.
+Managing a SharePoint 2019 site as a site owner means juggling several responsibilities: governance, permissions, content organization, security, and user training.
+But with the best practices we’ve covered, this role becomes not only manageable, but also rewarding.
+Remember that success is all about balance: enough control to maintain security and consistency, but not so much rigidity that collaboration is blocked.
 Start by establishing clear governance, prioritize permission inheritance, leverage the power of metadata, and never forget that your site exists to serve your users.
-With these solid foundations, your SharePoint site will become a true productivity engine for your company.
+With these solid foundations, your SharePoint site will become a true productivity engine for your Swiss company.

 FAQ

-How many site owners should I designate for my SharePoint 2019 site?
+How many site owners should I assign for my SharePoint 2019 site?

-Microsoft recommends having at least two site owners, ideally full-time employees from your organization.
-This redundancy ensures there’s always someone available to handle access requests and maintain continuity.
-However, avoid having too many (more than 5), as this dilutes responsibilities.
+Microsoft recommends having at least two site owners, ideally full-time employees within your organization.
+This redundancy ensures that someone is always available to handle access requests and provide continuity.
+However, avoid having too many (more than 5), as it dilutes responsibilities.

 These two terms refer to the same thing.
 When you break inheritance, you create specific permissions that no longer follow the parent’s permissions.
-This is useful for protecting sensitive content, but should be used sparingly as it complicates management and impacts performance.
+It is useful for protecting sensitive content, but should be used sparingly because it complicates management and can impact performance.

 How can I identify who has access to a specific document in SharePoint 2019?

-Select the document, click the information icon (i) in the top right, then choose “Manage access”.
-You’ll see all users and groups with access along with their permission level.
-For an overview of all unique permissions, go to Site Settings > Site Permissions.
+Select the document, click the information icon (i) in the top-right corner, then choose “Manage access”.
+You will see all users and groups with access and their permission level.
+For an overview of all unique permissions, go to Site settings > Site permissions.

-How often should I conduct a content audit on my SharePoint site?
+How often should I perform a content audit on my SharePoint site?

-A good practice is to perform a light monthly audit (access requests, new users, storage) and a thorough semi-annual audit (permission review, deletion of obsolete content).
-For highly active sites or those with sensitive data, a quarterly comprehensive audit is recommended.
+A good practice is to perform a light monthly audit (access requests, new users, storage) and a deeper semi-annual audit (permission review, removing obsolete content).
+For very active sites or sites with sensitive data, a full quarterly audit is recommended.

 Can I restore a deleted document in SharePoint 2019?

 Yes!
 SharePoint 2019 keeps deleted items in the Recycle Bin for 93 days.
-Access the site’s Recycle Bin, select the item, and click “Restore”.
-If the item was deleted from the first-level Recycle Bin, contact your SharePoint administrator to access the second-level Recycle Bin.
+Go to the site Recycle Bin, select the item, and click “Restore”.
+If the item has been deleted from the first-stage Recycle Bin, contact your SharePoint administrator to access the second-stage Recycle Bin.

 Facebook